Counseling for Trauma

 What Defines Trauma?

 According to the American Psychological Association, trauma is defined as, “Any disturbing experience that results in significant fear, helplessness, dissociation, confusion, or other disruptive feelings intense enough to have a long-lasting negative effect on a person’s attitudes, behavior, and other aspects of functioning”.
 There are different levels of trauma that may be experienced, and not all trauma causes Post-Traumatic Stress Disorder (PTSD).
 Trauma can include experiences with one’s family or upbringing, such as experiences that caused the person to feel that they did not belong in the family or were not important.
 It is typically more common that people recognize trauma as “big events”, such as a natural disaster, war, or an assault.
-Regardless of the type of trauma that occurs, an individual can still develop a trauma-response to the memory of the event.
+But trauma can also occur due to failed relationships, a job loss, or events in life that cause deep humiliation for the individual.

 Trauma Symptoms